lsst-tstn/tstn-017/index.rst

 Other :ref:`handcrafted CSCs <section-handcrafted>` are encouraged to follow this proposal as closely as possible to maintain uniformity across the system.

 As described :ref:`above <section-salobj>`, CSCs written with Salobj define a configuration schema (e.g. `ts_atdome <https://github.com/lsst-ts/ts_ATDome/blob/develop/python/lsst/ts/ATDome/config_schema.py>`__).
-The configuration schema currently contains default values for the configuration parameters which are loaded if the ``start`` command is sent with an empty ``configurationOverride`` attribute (the default value).
+The configuration schema currently contains default values for the configuration parameters which are loaded if the ``start`` command is sent with an empty ``configurationOverride`` keyword (the default value).
 Nevertheless, the values in the schema are seldom valid beyond a unit testing environment, which requires users to provide some kind of *operational defaults* or *default label*.
 One can see how this can cause confusion when operating the system since "default" can be interpreted in two different ways, e.g.; *schema default* and *operational default*.
 Furthermore, it is usually enough to override a small subset of the *schema defaults* for operations.